-30.3 Liquidity risk
+30.2 Liquidity risk

 Liquidity risk arises through excess obligations over available financial assets due at any point in time.
 Learn Africa's objective in managing liquidity risk is to maintain sufficient readily available reserves in order to meet its liquidity requirements at any point in time.
 Learn Africa achieves this through funds generated by operations and externally through Trade and other payables that provide flexibility in the timing and amounts of short-term financing.
 Learn Africa has a policy of investing its cash balances in short-term deposits in highly-rated Nigerian financial institutions.
-The analysis of the financial assets and liabilities have been disclosed in Note 27.

-The table below summarises the maturity profile of the Company's financial assets and liabilities, based on contractual undiscounted amounts:
+The table below summarises the maturity profile of the Company's financial assets and liabilities based on contractual undiscounted amounts: